last update: October 5, 2020

 The Adoration Chapel is still open 24/7.
 Hours of Exposition of the Most Blessed Sacrament will be Monday 8:30 AM – Tuesday 6:15 AM, Wednesday 8:30 AM – Thursday 6:15 AM, and Friday 8:30 AM – Saturday 7:45 AM.
 No more than 4 people in the Chapel.
 If the chapel is full, you may enter the church.
 The door code is 1355.

 Unfortunately, once the Church and Parish Hall are both full, we will not be able to accommodate additional people.
-We will be monitoring Mass attendance very closely as we return to public Masses and consider how best to meet the needs of our parish.
-We expect to learn a lot in the first few weeks and are grateful for everyone’s patience during this difficult time.
+We will be monitoring Mass attendance very closely and consider how best to meet the needs of our parish.

 The Ushers will determine when the church has reached capacity based on social distancing guidelines.
-Once the church is full, the doors will be closed, and overflow will be directed to the Parish Hall.
+Once the church is full, a red flag will be placed outside the church, and overflow will be directed to the Parish Hall.